 What’s the key to less stress, more energy, increased productivity, and better health?
 According to research from an article written by Paul J. Zak for Harvard Business Review, the answer is simple: trust.
 When companies dedicated time toward building trust, their employees experienced exponential results.
 For example, people reported “74% less stress, 106% more energy at work, 50% higher productivity, 13% fewer sick days, 76% more engagement, 29% more satisfaction with their lives, and 40% less burnout.”

 Overall, building trust should be a focal point of all organizations.
-Lack of trust stifles creativity, innovation, collaboration, communication, productivity, engagement, and every other requirement that leads a company toward success.
+Lack of trust in the workplace stifles creativity, innovation, collaboration, communication, productivity, engagement, and every other requirement that leads a company toward success.

 Avoid developing a toxic workplace environment and team culture by learning what trust is, plus 10 ways for building trust as a leader.